FAQs

 How soon can I get pregnant after having an abortion?

-You can get pregnant two weeks after your abortion.
-You should discuss contraception with your abortion provider when you are going through the process.
+You can get pregnant from two weeks after your abortion.
+Talk to your abortion provider about contraception when you're going through the process.

 -